digital-asset/lib-message-integration/README.md

 [Project Readme](lib-integration-java/README.md)

 ## FpML Clearing Example
 This example shows how to integrate a DAML model with an FpML message workflow and how to extend the workflow within DAML.
-It demonstrates a simple clearing process and extends the protocol with a custom approval step, which is also conformant with the FpML standard.
+It demonstrates a simple clearing process, which is conformant with the FpML standard.

 [Project Readme](example-fpml-clearing-java/README.md)